nora-marie-95/nora-marie-95.github.io/index.md

 The most expensive products are purchased at 2 a.m.
 The departments with the most product orders are the produce, dairy eggs, snacks and beaverages department!
 <div> <img src="images/Screenshot 2024-02-11 at 14.54.33.png" alt="Mean price in dollars per hour of the day" style="float: left; width: 50%; height: 50%;"/> <img src="images/Screenshot 2024-02-11 at 14.55.05.png" alt="Cumulative orders per department" style="float: left; width: 50%; height: 50%;" /></div>

+Conclusions and Recommendations: The busiest day of the week is Saturday, Instacart needs to have enough staff available.
+The busiest time of the day is 10am – 13pm.
+Instacart should schedule ads between 22pm and 9am when there are fewer orders.
+People buy the most expensive products at 2am.
+Instacart should recommend more expensive products at that time.

 ---
 ### [Case Study: Preparing for Influenza Season](https://public.tableau.com/app/profile/nora.lienenbecker/viz/PreparingforInfluenzaSeason_16260986850200/PreparingforInfluenzaSeason2)